VITA-Group/SLaK/README.md

 ## More information will come soon.

 ## Acknowledgement
 The released PyTorch training script is based on the code of [ConvNeXt](https://github.com/facebookresearch/ConvNeXt) and [RepLKNet](https://github.com/DingXiaoH/RepLKNet-pytorch), which were built using the [timm](https://github.com/rwightman/pytorch-image-models) library, [DeiT](https://github.com/facebookresearch/deit) and [BEiT](https://github.com/microsoft/unilm/tree/master/beit) repositories.

+We thank the MegEngine team at MEGVII Technology and the authors of RepLKNet for releasing the efficient implementation of large-kernel convolution.

 ## License
 This project is released under the MIT license.